Magic: The Gathering Archenemy

 Archenemy is a variant of Magic: The Gathering with an emphasis on one vs. many multiplayer games.
 The set utilizes new oversized Scheme cards.
-Four game packs were released on June 18th, 2010: Assemble the Doomsday Machine, Bring About the Undead Apocalypse, Scorch the World with Dragonfire, Trample Civilization Underfoot.
+Four game packs were released on June 18, 2010: Assemble the Doomsday Machine, Bring About the Undead Apocalypse, Scorch the World with Dragonfire, Trample Civilization Underfoot.
 The cards within each preconstructed deck have all been reprinted from various Magic sets, with the exception of one card per deck, that is a new card from Magic 2011.
 All of the cards are black bordered and tournament legal in their original formats.
 A sequel, Archenemy: Nicol Bolas, was released in 2017.

 Gameplay

 Archenemy is a multiplayer format where one player is selected to be the "archenemy", and the rest of the players play against them with any normal constructed deck.
 The archenemy starts at 40 life, plays first, and draws a card on their first turn.
 In addition to their normal library of Magic cards, the archenemy starts with a shuffled deck of at least 20 scheme cards where there are no more than 2 copies of any individual scheme card.
 Right before the beginning of the archenemy's first main phase, the archenemy draws the top card of their scheme deck and resolves that card.
 Schemes either result in a one time effect, with the card then moving to the bottom of their library, or an ongoing scheme which remains face up and functions similarly to an enchantment.
 The archenemy then proceeds with their turn normally.
 The archenemy's opponents share their turn steps (i.e. they occur at the same time) but do not share cards, life totals, mana pools or any other resource, similar to Two-Headed Giant.
-If the archenemy loses the game through any means, than all other players win.
+If the archenemy loses the game through any means, then all other players win.
 If a player other than the archenemy is defeated, their teammates carry on.
 The archenemy only wins the game through defeating all opponents.